Depth is a process

 Reaching 70 Meters

 Through structured training and progressive depth exposure, I developed a system focused on safety, efficiency, and long-term progression.
-This approach allowed me to reach a 70m official depth in competition.

 Teaching the Process